calagopus/website/web/docs/wings/configuration.md

 ```

 ### api.trusted_proxies
-A list of trusted IP addresses from proxy servers (like Cloudflare, NGINX, or a Load Balancer) that Wings uses to resolve the actual IP address of a user.
+A list of trusted IP addresses from proxy servers (like Cloudflare, NGINX, or a Load Balancer) that Wings uses to resolve the actual IP address of a user using the `X-Forwarded-For` or `X-Real-IP header`.

 Default value:
 ```yaml